iMythms/opencode-md-table-formatter/README.md

 **Tables not formatting?**

 - Ensure the plugin is listed in your `.opencode/opencode.jsonc` config
-- Restart OpenCode after adding the plugin
+- Restart Opencode after adding the plugin
 - Check that tables have a separator row (`|---|---|`)

-**Excessive spacing in columns?**

-- This is fixed in v0.1.0!
-The plugin now preserves markdown inside inline code correctly.

 **Invalid table structure comment?**